-The mission of the Peter-McGill Community Council is to bring together and promote collaboration between the district’s residents, shopkeepers, workers and students, and the public and community organizations that serve them.
-The Table aims to encourage a sense of belonging to the neighbourhood and an active involvement in the life of the community by creating a place where stakeholders can express their concerns, collectively determine priorities for action and be empowered to improve the quality of life in the neighbourhood.
+The mission of the Peter-McGill Community Council is to bring together and promote collaboration between the district’s residents, businesses, workers and students, as well as the organizations that serve them.
+The Council aims to foster a sense of belonging to the neighbourhood and encourage active involvement in community life by creating a place where stakeholders can express their concerns, collectively determine priorities for action and feel empowered to improve quality of life in the neighbourhood.

-A working committee was then formed to start up a neighbourhood round table.
-The Peter McGill Community Council round table was incorporated in December 2002 and held its founding meeting in June 2003.
+A working committee to start the Peter McGill Community Council was formed following the summit and was incorporated in December 2002, holding its founding meeting in June 2003.

-Since then, the Table has conducted various activities and allowed community actors to speak with one voice on matters related to urban planning, social housing, social inclusion, urban safety, abatement of traffic, green spaces, cleanliness and the place of families.
+Since then, the Council has conducted various activities and has provided a channel for community members to unify their voices on issues of urban planning, social housing, social inclusion, safety, traffic, green spaces, cleanliness and families.

 According to the Coalition Montréalaise des tables de quartier (CMTQ), a Community Council, Neighbourhood Roundtable or “Table de quartier” aims to improve quality of life for the population of a given neighbourhood.
 They are made up of associations of partners who belong to different networks, including community groups, local businesses, institutions, residents.
 These partners operate in different fields of intervention; come together to better understand the neighbourhood, its population and their needs; determine actionable priorities regarding district-specific issues, such as housing, urban planning, food security, the environment transportation and more.